Podginator/LunchMeat/README.md

 For now I think it is a nice example of a completely serverless workload, using AppSync for the api.
 I hope that it stands as an example of how to architecture applications like this in the future.

+It uses the CDK as a IAAC code tool.

 ## Technology Used

 * AppSync (GraphQL + Javascript Resolvers)